-No one wants to bake lasagna in the oven in the middle of the Summer.
-So I decided to try making it in the slow cooker.
-It worked wonderfully.
 The other bonus about making it in the slow cooker is you don’t have to precook the noodles.
 You just use regular old dry lasagna noodles.
-You don’t even need to special no cook ones.
-I loved it and so did my family.
+You don’t even need the special no cook ones.
+I loved this crokpot lasagna and so did my family.

 - 1 lb. ground beef

 - 1 clove minced garlic